apassararm/a-board/README.md

 ## Setting Up Database

 > [!WARNING]
-> Before running the backend, you need to set up the database using PHPMyAdmin and XAMPP.
+> Before running the backend, you need to set up the database using `PHPMyAdmin` and `XAMPP`.

+1.Install XAMPP:

+  - Download and install XAMPP from [Download XAMPP](https://www.apachefriends.org/index.html) based on your operating system.

+2.Start Apache and MySQL:

+  - Start the `Apache` and `MySQL` services from the XAMPP control panel.

+3.Access PHPMyAdmin:

+   - Open your web browser and navigate to [PHPMyAdmin](http://localhost/phpmyadmin/).

 ## Running the Backend